 Long-Term Cork Bark Maintenance

 One of the greatest benefits of cork bark is its low-maintenance nature.
-With occasional care, it can remain attractive and functional for many years.
+With occasional care, it can stay perfect for many years.

 Over time, cork bark may accumulate dust, mineral deposits, substrate particles, or organic debris.
 Routine cleaning is simple: